davidaug/osiris/README.md

 # OSIRIS VALIDATOR

-Osiris Validator is a set of decorators for validation in Flask-restless and SQLAlchemy
+Osiris Validator is a set of decorators for validation with SQLAlchemy

 (Readme is under construction...)